 Adapted PE (Building 70) Includes multiple classrooms for dance, adapted and classrooms as well as faculty offices.

-Administration Building (Building 10) - The Administration Building, located on the west end of the campus near Spring Valley Lake Parkway, contains the Administration offices and Human Resources office.
-On the south side of the building is AD8 where Restaurant Management classes meet.
+Administration Building (Building 10) - The Administration Building, located on the west end of the campus near Spring Valley Lake Parkway, contains Administration offices, Foundation office, and Human Resources office.
+On the south side of the building is AD8 where some Restaurant Management classes meet.

 Allied Health Building (Building 32) - The Allied Health Building, located to the northwest of the lake, contains classrooms for the study of nursing, respiratory therapy, and other health-related subjects.
 Faculty offices are located in portable buildings nearby and the Allied Health Building.

 Modulars (Building 32A,32B,32C) The modulars are located to the northwest of the lake, adjacent to the Allied Health Building.
-The modulars are the site for Upward Bound (Math & Sciences) and the AFT faculty offices, and other full-time faculty offices.
+The modulars are the site for the AFT faculty offices, and other full-time faculty offices.

 Animation Lab (Building 80) - The 3D Animation Lab is located on the lower campus across from the Gym.